alimx07/Distributed_Microservices_Backend/readme.md

 ## Terraform & Terragrunt

 > NOTE: I will not go deep into the Terraform code.
-> It’s mostly modules built by using Terraform resources based on the official docs , which is honestly very well good.
+> It’s mostly modules built by using Terraform resources from scratch based on the official docs , which is honestly very well good.

 I think most people know **Terraform** by now.
 In simple words: you describe your infra in code (HCL), and Terraform provisions it for you and No more clicking around in the console.

 Terraform is declarative(like SQL. say what you need not how exactly steps to do it), and it keeps a **state**.
 You can think about the state like memory a for your infra.
 It knows what exists, what changed, and what should be updated, and if something drift you can rollback to your desired state easily.
-When you work in a team, that state helps prevent conflicts and keeps everything consistent.

 Beside Terraform, I use **Terragrunt**.

 > Terragrunt is just a thin wrapper around Terraform.

-So… why Terragrunt?
+#### So… why Terragrunt?
 Isn’t Terraform enough?

 Honestly, Terraform *is* enough in many situations.
-Until you start working with multiple environments.
+Until you start working with multiple environments (which I simulate here).

 When you have `dev`, `staging`, and `prod`, most of the infrastructure is almost the same.
 Maybe 95% identical.
 Only small things change (instance types, scaling configs, number of replicas, etc.)